ansible-collections/ibm_zos_core/README.md

 * [Getting started Ansible guide](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html).

 # Contributing
 Currently we are not accepting community contributions.
-Periodically review this content on when and how contributions could be contributed.
+Though, you may periodically review this content to learn when and how contributions can be made in the future.

 # Copyright
 © Copyright IBM Corporation 2020

 # License
-Portions of this collection are licensed under [GNU General Public License, Version 3.0](https://opensource.org/licenses/GPL-3.0), and portions of this collection are licensed under [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
+Some portions of this collection are licensed under [GNU General Public License, Version 3.0](https://opensource.org/licenses/GPL-3.0), and other portions of this collection are licensed under [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
 See individual files for applicable licenses.